Orange-OpenSource/a11y-guidelines/src/en/web/toolbox/methods-and-test-tools/navigating-with-a-screen-reader.md

 ---
 title: "Navigating with a screen reader"
-abstract: "A screen reader is a voice synthesis software used by the visually impaired and the blind"
+abstract: "Screen reader how to test"
 ---

 # Navigating with a screen reader